Critical Incident Stress Debriefing Team

 - to stabilize the situation and reduce any continued negative impact of the incident

 The UW Whitewater and Community Critical Incident Stress Debriefing Team is the combined effort of University and members of the larger Whitewater community.
-The team offers its services to all groups at no charge.
+The team offers its services to all groups, covering Rock, Walworth and Jefferson counties, at no charge.